hmraz/GCData-Project/README.md

 	- README.md to explain the contents of the repository

 	- codebook.pdf to provide detailed information about the dataset and variables used
+	 (Note: to view this file, you may have to click the "View Raw" link in GitHub)

 	- run_analysis.R an R script for cleaning and analyzing the dataset